Introduction

 Redmi Note 11T Pro / Pro+

-A special treat for display enthusiasts — both used high-end LCDs with DisplayMate A+ certification.
+A special treat for display enthusiasts — both used high-end LCDs avec DisplayMate A+ certification.

 Couleurs: Atomic Silver, Time Blue, and Midnight Black.